open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

 addon-install-controller which is watching the installStrategy, or be manually created by a user.
 - Addon manager watches the `ManagedClusterAddOn` and generates `ManifestWorks` for each cluster.
 The `ManifestWorks` has label `open-cluster-management.io/addon-version` to indicate the addon version.
-- Addon manager copies the last `ManagedClusterAddOn` status.installVersion as status.lastVersion.
+- Addon manager copies the last `ManagedClusterAddOn` status.desiredVersion as status.lastVersion.
 - Addon manager update the `ManagedClusterAddOn` status.currentVersion based on `ManifestWork` status.
 - Addon manager updates the `ManagedClusterAddOn` status.condition to tell the user whether installation/upgrade/rollback is succeeded or failed.

-**The installVersion, lastVersion and currentVersion**
+**The desiredVersion, lastVersion and currentVersion**

-When `ManagedClusterAddOn` installVersion changes, the addon manager will update the `ManagedClusterAddOn` status.lastVersion and status.currentVersion:
+If the `ManagedClusterAddOn` `status.currentVersion` does not match the `spec.desiredVersion`, the addon manager will an update:
-- Addon manager copies previous spec.installVersion as the status.lastVersion.
+- Addon manager copies previous spec.desiredVersion as the status.lastVersion.
   (Fresh install doesn’t have lastVersion, invalid version is treated as unknown.)
 - Addon manager updates the status.currentVersion to unknown when `ManifestWork` installation/upgrade/rollback is not finished.
-- Addon manager updates status.currentVersion as spec.installVersion when `ManifestWork` installation/upgrade/rollback is finished.
+- Addon manager updates status.currentVersion as spec.desiredVersion when `ManifestWork` installation/upgrade/rollback is finished.
   - `ManifestWork` has correct “addon-name” and “addon-version” labels.
   - `ManifestWork` Condition Available status is true.
   - `ManifestWork` Condition Available observedGeneration equals to generation.